New research has shown how an unusual gene is needed for brain development in young mice.

 The research is published in The EMBO Journal.

-Dr Keith Vance, from the University of Bath Department of Biology & Biochemistry led the research.
+Dr. Keith Vance, from the University of Bath Department of Biology & Biochemistry led the research.
 He said: “It is now clear that the genome expresses many non-coding RNAs that are not made into protein.
-Despite this, there is a lot of controversy regarding their function.
+Despite this, there are a lot of controversies regarding their function.
 Some groups argue that these non-coding RNAs are a result of transcriptional noise with no apparent use whilst others think that the vast majority of them must be doing something important.”

 “It’s a young field, but I think it’s clear we have to reassess the central dogma of molecular biology that DNA is transcribed to RNA that codes for a protein.
 We’re now seeing that some RNAs can go off and do something themselves.”

 “Our findings also help us understand the essential role of KAP1, which is something we’re really interested in as we look at the development of the central nervous system.”

 This research was funded by the Biotechnology and Biological Sciences Research Council (BBSRC) and the Medical Research Council (MRC).